saitamasahil/skyscraper/README.md

 ```
 You might be asked for your sudo password during the processs.
 On RetroPie the default password is `raspberry`.

-### Windows
-Windows is not officially supported at this time!
-However, you [may roll your own](win32/README.md) Windows 64-bit version that works just fine.
-And just to be clear: You are on your own if you use this version - please don't ask me questions about it.
-Use the sources.

-## How to use Skyscraper
+## 🪄 How to use Skyscraper
 _IMPORTANT_: In order for Skyscraper to work properly, it is necessary to quit your frontend before running it!
 If you're running EmulationStation, you can quit it by pressing F4.

-Remember, you can completely customize the artwork Skyscraper exports.
+Remember, you can completely customize the artwork Skyscraper exports (artwork).
 Check out the documentation [here](https://gemba.github.io/skyscraper/ARTWORK/).
 If you just want to use the default (pretty cool looking) artwork Skyscraper provides, read on.

 ### A simple use case
 For first-time users I recommend reading the short and to-the-point [use case](https://gemba.github.io/skyscraper/USECASE/).
 Please read it and get back here when you got the gist of it.